Lokdei/ai-project/README.md

 # Install
 Follow the [WindowsInstaller.bat](WindowsInstaller.bat)

-## TODO
-- Write better queries for osqueryd.
-- Document elasticsearch setup and use.
-- Document kibana setup and use.

 ## Ideas
 - Try to link osquery with Prometheus to get advanced info about the web server and / or the database.
 - Change our SendLogs to send logs to an index of the day (Format: osquery-YYYY-MM-DD) akin logstash.